 The James A. McKechnie, Jr. Award is given to the principal investigator with the highest quality grant proposal based on the relevance of the research, clarity of thesis and quality of writing.
 The research project is fully funded and the investigator receives a one-year Professional Membership in ISPB.

-The 2015 was awarded to Judy Chen, M.D. by the ISPB Research Committee Chair, Dr. David Morimoto, at the December meeting of the Chicago Ophthalmology Society.
+The 2015 award went to Judy Chen, M.D.
+ISPB Research Committee Chair, Dr. David Morimoto, presented the award at the December meeting of the Chicago Ophthalmology Society.
 Dr. Chen, a resident at the University of Illinois Chicago, is investigating Vision Loss and Papilledema in Patients with Brain Tumors.
 Dr. Chen stated, “Currently, very little is known not only about the prevalence of papilledema in patients with brain tumors, but also how to detect patients at risk for loss of vision from papilledema.”

 Dr. David Morimoto, ISPB Research Committee Chair, presented Mr. Vangipuram with the award at the September 29th Chicago Ophthalmology Society meeting.